mideind/EmblaCoreJS/README.md

 ## Example usage

-Example usages can be found in the `examples/` directory (currently only contains an example of usage in a browser environment).
+Example usages can be found in the `examples/` directory.

 ### Browser example